geewynn/infra-design/kubernetes-centric/design.md

     - Worker nodes must be labeled: `node-type=arbitrum-archive-io` and `openebs.io/zfs-node=true`
     - OpenEBS ZFS CSI driver must be installed in the cluster
 - **Key Configuration:**
-    - `volumeBindingMode: WaitForFirstConsumer` - **CRITICAL**.
-Delays PVC binding until pod is scheduled.
+    - `volumeBindingMode: WaitForFirstConsumer` -  Delays PVC binding until pod is scheduled.
 Ensures pod and storage co-locate on the same physical node for maximum I/O performance.
 Without this, scheduler might place pod on one node while storage is created on another, breaking local storage.
     - `poolname: "nvme-pool"` - Name of ZFS pool created on each worker node.
 Must match actual pool name on nodes.
-    - `reclaimPolicy: Retain` - **CRITICAL**.
-Prevents accidental data loss if PVC is deleted.
+    - `reclaimPolicy: Retain` - Prevents accidental data loss if PVC is deleted.
 With 10TB+ archive data that takes weeks to sync, volumes must survive PVC deletion.
     - `allowedTopologies` - Constrains volume creation to only nodes with ZFS pools across 3 availability zones.
     - ZFS parameters (`compression: lz4`, `recordsize: 128k`) - Optimizes for blockchain workload: compression saves 30-50% space, large recordsize suits sequential I/O patterns.

+    Note: `lz4` stands out for its balance between speed and compression ratio.
+LZ4 is particularly effective for large files and data streams, offering a good trade-off between compression speed and the compression ratio.

 ```yaml